Honey Mustard Chicken Pasta Salad

 It’s been a long winter here in Colorado, and I am so ready for warmer temperatures and longer stretches of sunshine.

-This pasta salad is heavily inspired by spring produce – asparagus, radishes, peas, arugula, tarragon, and chives!
+This pasta salad is heavily inspired by spring produce – asparagus, radishes, peas, arugula, dill, and chives!

 While it’s a fantastic contender to bring to any spring gathering (just like this reader-favorite Healthy Creamy Pasta Salad), it’s also a great weekday lunch option.